When readers sign up to my mailing list I ask them to answer a simple question ‘what is your biggest worry when planning a sabbatical?’.

 This page is dedicated to giving you all the best information to help you afford a sabbatical.

-Financing a Sabbatical Posts
+Sabbatical Finance Posts

 Below is a list of all the content on the subject of sabbatical finances from this site: